-As well as this, if you want to help your client gain a better understanding of their crypto tax obligations in the UK, we have our UK Crypto Tax Guide.
+In addition, if you want to help your client better understand their crypto tax obligations in the UK, we have our UK Crypto Tax Guide.

-With all that out the way, let’s jump in.
+With all that out of the way, let’s jump in.

 How popular is crypto in the UK?

-- Crypto assets (also known as tokens or cryptocurrency) are cryptographically secured digital representations of value or contractual right that can be transferred, stored or traded electronically, including exchange tokens, utility tokens, security tokens and stablecoins.
+- Cryptoassets (also known as digital assets, tokens, crypto or cryptocurrency) are cryptographically secured digital representations of value or contractual rights that can be transferred, stored or traded electronically, including exchange tokens, utility tokens, security tokens and stablecoins.

 - Cryptoassets are not currency or money.

-- The tax treatment of all kinds of tokens is dependent on the nature and use of the token.
+- The tax treatment of all kinds of tokens depends on the token's nature and use.

 - Cryptoassets may be subject to Capital Gains Tax or Income Tax, depending on the specific transaction.

-- Individuals need to calculate their capital gain or loss when they dispose of tokens.
+- Individuals must calculate their capital gain or loss when they dispose of tokens.